 Final word from Sportdoctorlondon about Arthrosamid UK

 Could Arthosamid be a game changer for people with intractable knee arthritis?
 Potentially yes.
-We suggest considering Arthosamid if you’ve tried exercise, weight loss, and other injects like Durolane or PRP.
+We suggest considering Arthosamid if you’ve tried exercise, weight loss, and other injections like Durolane or PRP.
 You need to understand that not all patients improve with Arthrosamid,

 Related conditions: